 Earlier this year, the Class I Dexter/Pogue specimen 1804 Draped Bust U.S. Silver Dollar (the “Dexter/Pogue 1804 Dollar” for short) was purchased at auction for $3,290,000 — a price tag that may seem steep for other coins, but this isn’t other coins.
-The purchase price was such a steal, the brand-new owners, coin dealers Kevin Lipton and John Albanese, were able to flip the coin in a private sale not even two days later.
+The coin is so coveted, the brand-new owners, coin dealers Kevin Lipton and John Albanese, were able to flip the coin in a private sale not even two days later.
 It now belongs to prolific collector Bruce Morelan.

 PCGS even announced recently that they would display the coin exclusively at their Members Only coin show, July 12-15, 2017.
-But why was that $3.3 million price a steal?
+But why is this coin so coveted?
 What makes 1804 Dollars so special?
 Why would you be remiss to miss a viewing opportunity?
 How rare are these coins?

 To answer these questions, we’ll have to look back at the history of these fascinating coins and that of the Dexter/Pogue 1804 Dollar.